DUNE-DAQ/performancetest/README.md

 ## DAQ performance tests

-To monitor the performance of the server while running DAQ apps, we use PCM https://github.com/intel/pcm.
+To monitor the performance of the server while running DAQ apps, we use PCM.
 This can then be displayed on a grafana dashboard.
 This will actively monitor metrics such as memory bandwidth, CPU utilization, energy consumption, cache hit ratio, inter-socket data rates, and others.
 This can be used to measure KPIs such as readout server memory bandwidth performance as number of DAQ data links is scaled.

-Instructions to run PCM Grafana is given here on Centos 7 https://github.com/intel/pcm/tree/master/scripts/grafana#readme.
-On Centos 8 the scripts needed to be updated to use podman containers instead of docker containers.
+First you need to clone PCM here https://github.com/intel/pcm.
+Then instructions to build it, and scripts to run PCM-Grafana, which have been modified for Centos 8 to use podman containers instead of docker containers, are given here https://github.com/DUNE-DAQ/performancetest/tree/develop/grafana#readme

-TODO: upload grafana scripts.
+For an older OS or if you use docker instead of podman, the original scripts and instructions are here https://github.com/intel/pcm/tree/master/scripts/grafana.

+To configure the PCM-Grafana dashboard:
+1. Ensure that the data source is configured to prometheus at the correct host address and port (default port is 9090).
+Note that this is the host address of prometheus and grafana, not PCM.
+2. Go to dashboards and import https://github.com/DUNE-DAQ/performancetest/blob/develop/grafana/PCM_Dashboard-1665067579560.json